 Step-by-Step Instructions

-Below is an overview of how to make this recipe so you know what to expect from the process.
+Below is an overview of how to make this sheet pan eggs recipe so you know what to expect from the process.
 Scroll down to the end of the post for the full recipe, including the amounts of the ingredients and the timing.

-1. Preheat the oven and grease a rimmed quarter sheet pan with nonstick spray and add parchment paper.
+Step 1.
 Whisk the eggs and the milk in a large bowl.
+Prep any toppings.

-2. Pour into the pan and scatter the cheese, veggies, and meat, if using, on top.
-Sprinkle on the salt and pepper.
+Step 2.
+Pour eggs into a prepared pan and scatter the cheese, veggies, and/or meat on top.

 How to Store